guryanovev/ng-cycler/README.md

 ![ci build](https://github.com/guryanovev/ng-cycler/actions/workflows/ci.yml/badge.svg)

-Ng-Cycler is a tiny helper for binding things to Angular component's lifetime (a period between `ngOnInit` and `ngOnDestroy`);
+Ng-Cycler is a tiny helper for releasing resources that are bound to Angular component's lifetime (a period between `ngOnInit` and `ngOnDestroy`).

 ```mermaid
 gantt